How to Follow a Vegetarian Diet While Losing Weight

 Cheese is a good option if you eat dairy products, but if not, plant sources of zinc include whole grains, soy products, legumes, and nuts.

-Lastly, vitamin B12 is likely to lack if you follow a vegan diet.
+Lastly, vitamin B12 is likely to be lacking if you follow a vegan diet.

 Vitamin B12 comes from the bacterial synthesis of animal protein, so it is only found naturally in animal sources.